 Both models are available in size 22, which has a weight recommendation of 190 lbs.
 For larger-sized snowshoes, check out their Helium BC snowshoes, which offer ultra lightness in 23″ or 26″ models.

 Dion snowshoes attract a near-cult following as their bright-white offerings provide so much flexibility and choice.
 With multiple binding options and cleats available, buy a pair with their orange tabs at either end of the decking and join the crowd who race and run with them.

-These racing snowshoes offer advanced velcro bindings making the ease of slipping in and out of them easier for some, along with any adjustments one wants to make on the trail.
+These racing snowshoes offer advanced velcro bindings, making slipping in and out of them more manageable for some, along with any adjustments one wants to make on the trail.

 If vision issues trouble you like me, consider Dions.
 Go ahead and order their deep cleats, standard cleats, and ice cleats.
 One never knows the conditions of a planned run or racecourse until getting there, particularly if covering new terrain.

 If you have larger feet, you may want to consider the strap kit to get the binding fit you want.

 Key traits: Flexibility in choice of bindings, frames, cleats

 Redfeather Vapor & Conquest